 Use a spotlight if you want to specify both a position and a direction for a light.
 A spotlight is a positional light with a defined direction and angle.
 Set up the light as a positional light, but use the Cutoff property to define the angle of a spotlight.
 The value you wire to this property is equivalent to half the angle of the actual spotlight.
 For example, if you want the spotlight to emit a 40 degree angle of light, set this property to 20.
 This property accepts values 0 to 90 and 180, where 180 represents no cutoff.

-Refer to the Using Meshes VI in the labview\examples\picture\3D Picture Control directory for an example of configuring light sources.
+Refer to the Using Meshes VI in the labview\examples\Graphics and Sound\3D Picture Control directory for an example of configuring light sources.